 - sexual harassment or discrimination to the Office of Equal Opportunity and Diversity;

 - crimes to the Colorado State University Police;

-- violations of the University Conduct Code to residential staff or Conflict Resolution and Student Conduct Services;
+- violations of the University Conduct Code to residential staff or Student Conduct Services;

 - interpersonal and sexual violence to the CSU police, Women and Gender Advocacy Center, and Victim Assistance Team;

-- violations of their right to free speech in the classroom directly to the instructor involved or his/her department chair or Conflict Resolution and Student Conduct Services.
+- violations of their right to free speech in the classroom directly to the instructor involved or his/her department chair or Student Conduct Services.